casus/minterpy/docs/fundamentals/introduction.rst

 #########################

-The pioneering works of\ :footcite:`kuntz, Guenther, Chung` gave constructions of nodes :math:`P_A` that turn out o be unisolvent for downward closed :ref:`multi-index sets <fundamentals/polynomial-bases:Multi-index sets and polynomial degree>`  :math:`A= A_{m,n,1}` or :math:`A =A_{m,n,\infty}` given by :math:`l_1`- or :math:`l_\infty`-degree.
+The pioneering works of\ :footcite:`kuntz, Guenther, Chung` gave constructions of nodes :math:`P_A` that turn out to be unisolvent for downward closed :ref:`multi-index sets <fundamentals/polynomial-bases:Multi-index sets and polynomial degree>`  :math:`A= A_{m,n,1}` or :math:`A =A_{m,n,\infty}` given by :math:`l_1`- or :math:`l_\infty`-degree.